 This Committee will serve as a liaison to the Directors of ECS, Health and Human Services and Senior Services to support the ongoing viability and success of the SHRRP Ordinance.
-Goals of the SHRRP Committee The Committee will work as a team to collectively achieve the following goals: Providing clear and prompt customer service to the Community Promoting a healthy living environment for Community Members Improving processes, procedures and plans for the SHRRP program Eliminating duplication of effort and ensuring coordination between departments (Senior Services, HHS, and ECS) Engaging in education and preventative maintenance to support the long-life of homes in the Community Salt River Schools Education Board (1) Community Member/Professional Representative (SRPMIC members only may apply.)
+Goals of the SHRRP Committee:

+The Committee will work as a team to collectively achieve the following goals: Providing clear and prompt customer service to the Community Promoting a healthy living environment for Improving processes, procedures and plans for the SHRRP program Eliminating duplication of effort and ensuring coordination between departments (Senior Services, HHS, and ECS) Engaging in education and preventative maintenance to support the long-life of homes in the Community Salt River Schools Education Board (1) Community Member/Professional Representative (SRPMIC members only may apply.)
 The Professional Representative must have professional or management experience in the educational area.
 It is highly preferred the Professional Representative have a Bachelor's Degree.
 IMPORTANT NOTE: There are Special Clearances required if applying for the Education Board.
 When picking up an application make sure you inform the Administration Secretary that you need a General Board Application and an Education Supplemental Board Application.
-Submit both completed applications. • Willing to serve a 3-year term.
+Submit both completed applications. - Willing to serve a 3-year term. - · Must be a dedicated person committed to the mission of the Community's Education Department. - Education Department and/or SRPMI Community Schools employees are not SALT RIVER BUSINESS LISTINGS eligible to apply.
+RESPONSIBILITIES community and state.